Traffic stop leads to fentanyl seizure worth $1.8M - NewsBreak

 Traffic stop leads to fentanyl seizure worth $1.8M

-U.S. Border Patrol agents and the Nueces County Sheriff’s Office seized the largest recorded amount of liquid fentanyl seized in the United States, said RGV Border Patrol Sector Chief Gloria Chavez .Expert tips on preventing children from accessing firearms
+U.S. Border Patrol agents and the Nueces County Sheriff’s Office seized the largest recorded amount of liquid fentanyl seized in the United States, said RGV Border Patrol Sector Chief Gloria Chavez.

 According to the chief’s tweet, 25 pounds of the drug were located in a compartment with the vehicle’s gas tank.